Achievable logoAchievable logo

 With and without replacement

-When you draw multiple items from a finite set, decide whether the first draw changes the second.
+When you draw multiple items from a finite set, you need to consider whether the first draw changes the second.
 That depends on whether you put the item back.

 • With replacement means the item is returned before the next draw.
-The sample space stays the same, so the probabilities stay the same.
+The sample space stays the same, so the probabilities stay the same across draws.

 • Without replacement means the item is not returned.
-The sample space shrinks, so the probabilities change after each draw.
+The sample space shrinks after each draw, so the probabilities change.

 On the first draw, there are 3 red balls out of 5 total: